bjusufbe/minimal-k8s-resources/monitoring/prometheus/README.md

 NAME         TYPE       CLUSTER-IP      EXTERNAL-IP   PORT(S)          AGE prometheus   NodePort   10.111.234.69   <none>        9090:32000/TCP   18m
 ```
-and try to access it with IP addresss of one of the kubernetes cluster nodes.
+and try to access it with IP address of one of the kubernetes cluster nodes.
 For example: `http://192.168.64.3:32000/graph`

 Finally, verify that all metrics scrappers are available and running on the following path: `/targets`